‘SUPER CODERS’ After-School Programme September 2018-2019

 – a discounted price through this website when ordered in bulk online from the wholesalers.

-A place is guaranteed only by payment, online through this website or bank transfer.
+A place is guaranteed with payment, online through this website or bank transfer.

-You will be emailed in late August regarding payment, and a place will kept on receipt of payment.
+You will be emailed regarding payment, and a place will kept on receipt of payment.

 Once a place has been agreed, each parent needs to complete an online booking form giving permission for their child to go online, in order to comply with guidelines on good practice.

 Every attempt will be made to accommodate your child.
 More coding classes may be put on if the classes are full and the LFI after-school program can provide an alternative place in Garderie for your child if required.

 All communication regarding this program is through email@example.com or 086 1927 260.

 FOR MORE INFORMATION CLICK BELOW …